PythonJedis/task-tracker/README.md

 # task-tracker
+This Task tracker is a program conceived by <a href="https://github.com/SimonWoodburyForget">Simon Woodbury</a> and is becoming a platform for himself and Valeness to learn about win32 and gui programming with python

-Modules list:
+### Modules list:

-- Qt
+- PyGTK
 - Matplolib
 - PyWin32

-Installing PyWin32 with Python 3.4:
+### Installing PyWin32 with Python 3.4:

 PyWin32 doesn't have a proper 3.4 Installer, so you have to change a few things to get it to work.